SwingGuy1024/MacAppArchetype/README.md

 ### Before building
 1. You may need to go into `Info.plist` and change ${mainClass} to the fully qualified class name of the main class.
 This can be done by Maven with a script, but I don't know how to do that right now.
 2. Replace the empty `appIcon.icns` file with a real Icons file.
+3. You must use JDK 8 or 9.
+The app bundler doesn't work with later versions of the JDK.

 ### Building